 RSE: handling objections from parents

-- Be clear on parents' right to withdraw
+- Be clear on parents' right to withdraw and your requirements

 - Handle objections informally first

 - "I told you during the consultation that I didn't want you to teach this"

 - "My child is too young for sex education"

 - "Homosexuality is a sin and I don't want you to teach my kids it's okay"

 - "You're violating my rights"